mandelakori/real-time-telecom-fraud-detection/README.md

 ## Demo

-All data is **simulated**.
-No real telecom data is used.
-This project is for demonstration purposes only and is **not intended for deployment** outside the scope of the owner.
+All data is **simulated or publicly available**.
+No real telecom or sensitive customer data is used.
+This project is for demonstration and research purposes only and is **not intended for deployment** in production environments.

 ## License
 Unauthorized use or deployment outside of permissions granted by the owner is prohibited.